 Elkader's first permanent residents arrived in 1836 when Elisha Boardman and Horace Bronson settled on the banks of the Turkey River in Pony Hollow.
 Boardman established the first farm and together with other early settlers built the first schoolhouse.
 Timothy Davis, John Thompson and Chester Sage laid out a plan for their community which was officially platted on June 22, 1846.
+Davis was challenged with the task of choosing a name for the new Iowa community.
 They named the new village Elkader after Abd el-Kader, a young Algerian hero who led his people in a resistance to French colonialism between 1830 and 1847.

 Although the population grew slowly during the 1860's, 70's and 80's there were many important developments in the community.
 A newspaper began publishing.
 The gristmill burned to the ground in 1860.
 It was rebuilt and enjoyed strong sales and even shipped flour to Europe.
 On September 15, 1886 a train from the Milwaukee Line steamed into town for the first time and in 1888 construction on our beautiful keystone bridge had begun.
 Turner Hall, Elkader's first entertainment and meeting hall, was built on the site where the Elkader Opera House now stands.